An obstruction of the intestine is a blockage that completely stops or seriously impairs the passage of intestinal contents.

 X-rays may show dilated loops of intestine that indicate the location of the obstruction.
 The x-rays also may show air around the intestine or under the layer of muscle that separates the abdomen and the chest (diaphragm).
-Air normally is not found in those places and thus is a sign of rupture or a dead bowel.
+Air normally is not found in those places and thus is a sign of rupture or dead bowel.

 Sometimes an obstruction resolves without further treatment, especially if caused by scarring or adhesions.
 Occasionally, an endoscope (a flexible viewing tube), which is inserted through the anus, or a barium enema, which inflates the large intestine, may be used to treat some disorders, such as a twisted intestinal segment in the lower part of the large intestine.
 Most often, however, surgery is done as soon as possible if doctors are concerned about strangulation.

 The cause of the obstruction and the appearance of the intestine determine whether the surgeon can relieve the blockage without removing a segment of the intestine.
-Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form over months to years and obstruction may recur.
+Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form and obstruction may recur.
 In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall—see Figure: Understanding Colostomy) is required to relieve an obstruction.